weymanf/myvegascraps2/README.md

 ## Future and Unreachable Goals

 1. Lol finish the god damn craps game.
+1.5.
+Translate it to web.
+As well using react-native-web.
+God damn I need to switch the router.
 2. Use dice physics instead of Math.random to generate the probabiliy of rolling dice.
     - I'll probably combine some sort of physics math combining strength and trajectory
     - using node streams to detect x-y-z motion and have SVGs of dice drawn/animated as it flies through the air.
 Yolo.